 The questions regarding assisting a blind person led to demonstrations on Disability Etiquette as to what to keep in mind when escorting blind persons.
 Volunteers from the participating audience helped in the demonstration.
 The usual fumbles occurred wherein Romit, the student who was to guide the Keval, ( asked to take on the role of a blind person) put his arm around his shoulder and led him to where he needed to go.
 Ritika then went on to show the correct way to escort a blind person.
 She also showed how and why Romit had gone wrong, asking a female volunteer to come up to further explain how putting an arm around someone would be going into their personal space.
 Much hilarity ensued as Ritika demonstrated what not to do along with what should be done.

 A discussion on accessibility followed this exercise and the students were introduced to the concepts of Ramps, Braille, Scribes and Motorable Wheelchairs.
-Ritika showed a number of videos and films made by Trinayani to give visual examples of these concepts.
+Ritika showed several videos and films made by Trinayani to give visual examples of these concepts.
 While Braille is the language of blind people, Sign language is the language used by people who are deaf.
 Thus was the topic of Sign Language introduced and the students learned some basic signs like good morning and thank you.
-In this context, Ritika also broke the myth that deaf people cannot speak, showing them a video of Self Advocate Sunil Sahasrabudhe, who is deaf and uses sign language, but can also speak.
+In this context, Ritika also broke the myth that deaf people cannot speak, showing them a video of Self Advocate Sunil Sahasrabudhe, who is deaf and uses sign language but can also speak.

 The workshop ended on a poignant note when Ritika asked the participants to look at what people with disabilities can do and are doing every day, instead of concentrating so much on what they cannot do.

-Mrs. Mishra closed the session, asking the students to think about all Ritika had shared and to learn to respect individual differences and thereby become better individuals.
+Mrs Mishra closed the session, asking the students to think about all Ritika had shared and to learn to respect individual differences and thereby become better individuals.

 The BJPC school authority suggested that we leave behind donation forms with them.
-So for the first time we designed these forms and we hope the students of BJPC will be able to contribute to the cause of Disability Awareness.
+So for the first time, we designed these forms and we hope the students of BJPC will be able to contribute to the cause of Disability Awareness.

-We hope that the contents of the workshop stay with the students and impact their attitudes towards people with disabilities, thereby breaking down barriers and creating a more disability friendly world.
+We hope that the contents of the workshop stay with the students and impact their attitudes towards people with disabilities, thereby breaking down barriers and creating a more disability-friendly world.